syncfusion-content/windowsforms-docs/WindowsForms/QTP/utilities.md

 3) When your system already has a Swfconfig.xml file, then another dialog box appears asking to replace the existing Swfconfig.xml.
-Click Yes to replace the old Swfconfig.xml file with the current framework Swfconfig.xml file on your machine.
+Click Yes to replace the old Swfconfig.xml file with the current Framework Swfconfig.xml file on your machine.
 When you want to keep both files in the same folder, click No.

    ![](Utilities_images/Utilities_img3.png)